-Evaluation Item Implementation Status Reason for Non- Yes No Abstract Illustration implementation (2) Does the company voluntarily establish other functional committees in addition to the Remuneration Committee and the Audit Committee? ~ In addition to the existing Compensation Committee and Audit Committee, the Company plans to establish other functional committees to assist the Board in managing the Company.
-(3) Does the company establish standards and method for evaluating Board performance, conduct annual performance evaluation results to the Board, and use the results as a basis for determining the remuneration and nomination of individual directors?
-The company has established "Procedures Governing the Performance Evaluation of Board of Directors" on 08/11/2015 and conducts it annually, and to submit the results of performance assessments to the board of directors and use them as reference in determining compensation for individual directors, their nomination and additional office term.
+Evaluation Item Implementation Status Reason for Non- Yes implementation (2) Does the company establish other fur committees in add Remuneration Co the Audit Commit nctional lition to the mmittee and In addition to the existing Compensation Committee and Audit Committee, the Company plans to establish other functional committees to assist the Board in managing the Company.
+(3) Does the company standard to measure performance of the implement it annuperformance evaluates submitted to the Endirectors and reference determining the resindividual director nominations for residual to the Endirector of the implement it annuperformance evaluates and reference individual director nominations for residual to the Endirector of the implement it annuperformance evaluates and reference individual director nominations for residual to the Endirector of the implement it annuperformance evaluates and reference individual director nominations for residual to the Endirector of the Endire y establish a are the e Board and hally, and are uation results Board of brenced when emuneration of rs and The Company has established "Procedures Governing the Performance Evaluation of Board of Directors" on 08/11/2015 and conducts it annually, and to submit the results of performance assessments to the board of directors and use them as reference in determining compensation for individual directors, their nomination and additional office term.
 The evaluation scope shall cover the Board of Directors and individual members of the Board; corporate governance officer is the unit to conduct the evaluation.
 Methods of evaluations include the internal evaluation of the Board of Director and self-evaluation by members of the Board.
-1. The Board's performance evaluation by self-assessment covers the following five major areas: (1) Participation in the operation of the Board of Directors' decision making.
+1. The Board's performance evaluation by self-assessment covers the following five major areas: (1) Participation in the operation of the Company.
+(2) Improvement of the quality of the Board of Directors' decision making.
 (3) Composition and structure of the Board of Directors.
 (4) Election and continuing education of the directors.
 (5) Internal controls.
+2. Self-assessment of Board members covers the following six major areas: (1) Their grasp of the Company's goals and missions.
 (2) Their recognition of director's duties.
 (3) Their degree of participation in the Company's operations.
 (4) Their management of internal relationships and communications.
 (5) Their professionalism and continuing professional education.
-(6) Internal comtrols.
-(7) Their professionalism and continuing professional education.
-(7) Their professionalism and continuing professional education.
-(8) Their degree of quity of the functional committee.
-(9) Awareness of the duties of the functional committee.
-(1) Participation in the operation of the company.
+(6) Internal controls.
+3. The functional committee's (Audit Committee and Compensation Committee) performance evaluation by self-assessment covers the following five major areas: (1) Participation in the operation of the Company.
 (2) Awareness of the duties of the functional committee.
 (3) Improvement of quality of decisions made by the functional committee.
 (4) Makeup of the functional committee and election of its members.
 (5) Internal controls.
-(5) Internal controls.
-(6) Internal controls.
-(7) Awareness of the duties of the functional committee.
-(4) Does the company regularly evaluate the independence of CPAs? • 2020.
+According to the most recent (2020) Board performance evaluation, the Board's and functional committee's performance evaluation regarding the above evaluation was reported to the Board at the Board Meeting of February 2 (4) Does the company evaluate the indep CPAs?
 The Company's Audit Committee regularly evaluates the independence of CPAs every year, and submits the evaluation results to the Board of Directors.
-Standards for CPA Independence: Whether the CPA has a direct or materially indirect financial interest in the Company.
-Whether the CPA or the audit team members serve as a
+Standards for CPA Independence: 1.
+Whether the CPA has a direct or materially indirect financial interest in the Company.
+2. Whether the CPA or the audit team members serve as a